 What is a Parent PLUS Loan?

 A Parent PLUS Loan is a federal loan that the government provides to parents of dependent undergraduate students.
 To be eligible for this federal loan, the parent and student must complete a FAFSA.
 There are loan limits on the amount of money that can be borrowed under this loan.
 The annual loan limit on a Parent PLUS loan is the annual cost of attendance minus all student financial aid received by the student in the upcoming year.
-The cost of attendance includes the tuition and fees, room and board, books, supplies, and personal expenses.
-The Parent Plus Loans charge a 4.248% processing fee that can also be added to the amount requested.
+The cost of attendance includes tuition, fees, room, board, books, supplies, and personal expenses.
+The Parent Plus Loans charge a 4.228% processing fee that can also be added to the amount requested.

 The loan amount will be distributed to the school directly from the Department of Education.
 If the amount borrowed exceeds the total direct cost owed to the college, a credit balance will occur.
-This credit amount is normally transferred to the student for the other college expenses such as books and personal living expenses.
-The total amount of the loan will be divided by the terms the college operates under such as semesters, tri-semesters or quarterly.
+The direct college costs are tuition, fees, on-campus room, and board.
+The amount above these costs will result in a credit balance.
+The credit amount is normally transferred to the student for the other college expenses such as books and personal living expenses.
+The total amount of the loan will be divided by the terms the college operates under such as semesters, tri-semesters, or quarterly.

 Ownership of Loans